elm3nt/argon-cli/README.md

 ```
 $ argon generate -o [output c file path] -c [code] - p [password]
 ```
-**Please make sure you specify a filename in the output path with a c extension
+**Please make sure you specify a filename in the output path with a c extension.**

 Example
 ```